KadenSan/Cloud-Security-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting unwanted traffic to the network, a prime exapmle being a DDOS attack.
+Load balancing ensures that the application will be highly available, in addition to restricting unwanted traffic to the network: a prime exapmle being a DDOS attack.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and machine metrics such as uptime and cpu usage.